 Mr. Lucchini is noting the daily live in quarantine: old and new routines, government instructions, emotions.
 Passing from reports to poetic annotations and to frank opinions with “no care for politically correct speech”, as he states in the foreword.

 Of course, a text written on the spur of the moment, in real time, but always lucid and reliable.
-Still, a text posing interesting questions, if you want to get them.

 A short passage from the book